nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines.md

 Instead, you take it as a black box.
 You execute the code, whatever it does.
 And you capture the output.

-**It's the fastest way to put regression tests on an existing code.**
+**It's the fastest way to put regression tests on existing code.**

 With this technique, I already put monstrous lumps of code under tests within a couple of hours.

-## Wait, why don't we *always* use that kind of tests then?
+## Why don't we _always_ use that kind of test?

 As sexy as this approach is, it has downsides:

-- you capture existing behaviour, bugs included
+- you capture existing behavior, bugs included
-- tests will fail whenever you change the behaviour, even if it's intended
+- tests will fail whenever you change the behavior, even if it's intended
 - you can't read the tests and understand what the code does

 That's my secret weapon to add tests when we're in a hurry.
 That's a pragmatic compromise.
 But it's a temporary solution until we have time to write better, helpful tests on the code.